5 Minneapolis Beers to Try This Fall

 Building a Flight of Minneapolis Fall Beers

 La Doña is in the Harrison neighborhood and features a bright, Latino-inspired color scheme and decor, as well as house-prepared tacos.
 Animales Barbecue, mentioned as a food truck earlier, will soon open a restaurant next door.
-La Doña is throwing a 6 year anniversary party with beer, cultural dancing, soccer and more on October 5th, 2024.
+La Doña will celebrate its seventh anniversary with a taproom party on Oct.
+4, 2025.

 Amber bock is a classic fall style, but Northbound adds a Minnesota twist with the inclusion of wild rice.
 The aroma gives caramel and honey-forward impressions, leading to a bold beer that’s suited to the cooler fall evenings.
 The caramel and honey flavors are the first to hit the tongue, then they grow into a rich nuttiness that would pair well with truffles, juicy red meats, and berries.
 While it is rich in flavor, the wild rice adds an earthy element for balance.
 It’s bold, but it’s not a decadent dessert beer.
 The lager base is clean and smooth, making it easy drinking but big on flavor.
 It’s somewhere in between the extremes – just like the fall.

-A brewpub by design, Northbound offers a full barbecue menu and cocktails in addition to their house made beers.
+Northbound brewpub offers a full barbecue menu and cocktails in addition to their house made beers.
 They offer a bustling patio as the weather allows, tucked tightly into the mostly residential Standish neighborhood near the Blue Line.

-Near-black in color, N.E.
-Porter is dark in color but mid-bodied and approachable.
-The roasty beer begins on the mellow side on first impression, with a building flavor that progresses from slightly sweet and bready roasted malt into a coffee-esque bitterness, ultimately merging all of those flavors for a roasty beer with hints of both sweetness and bitterness that finishes with a light, lingering milk chocolate element.
+N.E.
+Porter is nearly black in color but mid-bodied and approachable.
+The roasty beer begins on the mellow side on first impression, with a building flavor that progresses from slightly sweet and bready roasted malt into a coffee-esque bitterness, ultimately merging all of those flavors for a roasty beer with hints of both sweetness and bitterness offset with a light, lingering milk chocolate finish.

-Maintaining brewing tradition, the porter is named for where it is produced: Northeast Minneapolis.
-As a whole, Padraigs emphasizes traditional Irish brewing methods and ingredients.
+As a whole, Padraigs emphasizes traditional Irish brewing methods and ingredients, brewing their beer in Northeast Minneapolis (hence the beer’s name).
 Their taproom offers a classic pub vibe with an open view of the brewhouse and a seasonal patio that perfectly captures the aesthetic of the neighborhood.
+Their fall menu also features pilot batch English-style hard beers in limited availability.

 Released each year as the days grow shorter and the nights grow longer, Darkness is a cornerstone beer for Surly.
-This annual limited release is an imperial stout that pours jet black with dominant roasty flavors of coffee and chocolate.
-Like any beer this big, a warmer temperature will bring out layered flavors, with Darkness presenting notes of cherry, raisin, dates, and figs. It’s a big beer in every way, yet it has a deceptively silky body that separates it from other imperial stouts.
-Darkness Day 2024 takes place October 5 with live music, special variants, bottle sales and more.
-The beer releases in limited supply on Oct.
-5 and then hits the general public on Oct.
-31.
+This annual limited release is an imperial stout that pours jet black in color with dominant flavors of coffee and chocolate.
+Like any beer this high in alcohol, a warmer temperature will bring out layered flavors.
+Darkness presents notes of cherry, raisin, dates, and figs. It’s a big beer in every way, yet it has a deceptively silky body that separates it from other imperial stouts.
+Surly hosts the annual Darkness Day party to mark its release, offering live music, special variants, bottle sales, and more.

 Surly, in Prospect Park, is a large destination beer hall with two restaurants, ample outdoor seating, and an amphitheater for concerts.
 They pour more than 20 taps, including many hard to find recipes.